 The ethos of the programme is one of practice-based learning, common to programmes at Birmingham City Business School in which an in-depth, broad knowledge and understanding of a range of finance, international finance and business-related subjects is developed.
-The course focuses on the application of modern finance and business theory and concepts to relevant finance and international finance issues in order to reach conclusions and make realistic and appropriate policy recommendations, for businesses operating in the global economy.
+The course focuses on the application of modern finance and business theories to relevant national and international financial issues in order to reach conclusions and make realistic and appropriate policy recommendations, for businesses operating in the global economy.